Skip to main content

 Conclusion

 The EU’s Microsoft 365 compliance decision may close one chapter, but it opens another.
-It demonstrates that compliance can be achieved—even retroactively—but also shows how much leverage large providers hold in shaping the timeline.
+It demonstrates that compliance can be achieved, even retroactively, but also shows how much leverage large providers hold in shaping the timeline.
 For organizations aiming higher than baseline conformity, compliance is the floor, not the ceiling.

 By integrating Wire as a secure communication layer alongside Microsoft 365, enterprises can safeguard their most critical exchanges, uphold sovereignty, and ensure that privacy is not a privilege but a standard.